The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Discussion and Implications

 Perplexity's value as a confidence indicator provides practical applications for code review and quality assurance.
 As demonstrated by Sharma \etal~\citeyearpar{sharma2025assessing}, higher entropy correlates with lower functional correctness in generated code.
 Organizations could implement tiered review processes where high-perplexity code blocks receive additional inspection, potentially reducing error propagation in production systems.
 Such confidence-based approaches could be particularly valuable for critical codebases where reliability is paramount.

+Our contribution is the open measurement pipeline and the empirical basis for leveraging perplexity as a signal when using LLMs.
+Teams could still use perplexity in an advisory way---\eg computing it on files changed in a pull request and flagging them for extra review when scores exceed a team-defined threshold, or showing file- or region-level scores in a code review interface as a non-blocking hint next to linters and tests.
+Doing so would require local choices of model, budget, and cut-offs, and would benefit from calibration to the deployment context, as for any confidence proxy (Section~\ref{sec:limitations}).

-Our finding that perplexity depends more on the model than on the code dataset has significant implications for LLM development.
-It suggests that \textbf{architectural improvements might yield greater benefits than expanding training data}.
-The observed genealogical correlations between model families (Code LLaMA -- LLaMA~2 -- Mistral -- Mixtral MoE; StarCoder~2 -- CodeShell; and LLaMA~3 -- LLaMA~3.1 -- LLaMA~3.2) indicate that fundamental architectural decisions influence perplexity patterns across model generations.
+Our finding that model choice shifts measured perplexity more strongly than swapping the evaluation corpus (Section~\ref{sec:rq4}) has significant implications for LLM development.
+It suggests that \emph{architectural improvements might yield greater benefits than expanding training data}.
+The observed genealogical correlations between model families (Mistral--Mixtral~MoE; Meta LLaMA line; CodeLlama--LLaMA~2; and StarCoder~2--CodeShell) indicate that fundamental architectural decisions influence perplexity patterns across model generations.

-The observation that code comments generally increase perplexity aligns with the finding by Xu \etal~\citeyearpar{xu2024detecting}, who found that human-authored code often exhibits higher perplexity than LLM-generated code.
-This signifies that there are inherent differences in how humans and machines express programming concepts, with human-authored comments being more ambiguous and less predictable than machine-generated comments.
-This difference in comment quality and style could contribute to the higher perplexity observed in human-authored code.
-Nevertheless, the fact that language rankings remain consistent despite comments suggests that documentation practices need not be compromised for LLM performance.
+The observation that code comments generally increase perplexity indicates that there are inherent differences in how humans and machines express programming concepts, with human-authored comments being more ambiguous and less predictable than code.
+This may hint at the importance of precision in explaining code, and particularly requirements, when programming by prompting is gaining momentum and more and more code is being written by LLMs.

 The relationship between language age and perplexity reveals an interesting evolution in programming language design.
 More recent languages with stronger typing systems and standardized syntax appear more predictable by LLMs.
 Apparently, the same design principles that enhance human readability and maintainability---clear structure, consistent syntax, explicit typing---also improve machine predictability.
 This insight could inform future language design efforts, particularly for domain-specific languages.